Hamilton stars add 'sisterhood' to 'America the Beautiful'

-(CNN)The original cast members from "Hamilton" kicked off Super Bowl LI with a powerful message of inclusion.
+(CNN)The original cast members from "Hamilton" kicked off Super Bowl LI on Sunday with a powerful feminist message.

 Phillipa Soo, Renée Elise Goldsberry and Jasmine Cephas Jones, the hit Broadway musical's original Schuyler sisters, reunited on the field for "America the Beautiful."